WriteTech-Hub/wth-write-a-thon/submissions/Multi-currency_wallet_transfer - Queendoline_Akpan/setup.md

 Before you start coding, ensure you have the following set up:

-- **A Chimoney Developer Account**: If you don't have one, you'll need to sign up at the Chimoney developer portal.
+- **A Chimoney developer account**: If you don't have one, you'll need to sign up at the Chimoney developer portal.
-- **A New Application on Your Chimoney Developer Dashboard**: This is crucial for generating and accessing your unique API Key.
+- **A new application on Your Chimoney developer dashboard**: This is crucial for generating and accessing your unique API Key.
-- **A Chimoney API Key**: This is for authenticating all your API requests.
+- **An API Key**: This is for authenticating all your API requests.
 - **Node.js Installed**: We recommend the latest LTS version for running the JavaScript code samples.
 You can download it from [nodejs.org](https://nodejs.org).
-- **An Integrated Development Environment (IDE)**: VSCode is highly recommended for its features and ease of use.
+- An IDE most preferably VSCode.

 ## 2. Get Your Chimoney API Key